A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Experiments Results

 \subsubsection{Frame Skipping}

-To simulate a larger perspective change, or a reduced camera/IMU framerate, we downsampled the image and IMU frequency across the full validation sequences.
+To simulate larger perspective changes, or a reduced camera/IMU frame rate, we downsampled the image and IMU data streams across the full validation sequences.
 In our notation, \texttt{1:X} refers a downsample rate of \texttt{X}, where only one of \texttt{X} frames is maintained (e.g., \texttt{1:2} removes half of the frames).
 We tested downsample rates of \texttt{X} $\in \{2,3,4\}$.